gerti98/LotteryGame/README.md

 # Lottery Game: Client-Server implementation

 **LotteryGame** is a simple Client-Server Lottery Simulator playable just through the terminal.
+Implementend through socket programming in C.

 It handles multiple session by managing multiple TCP connections.
 This project is an assignement for the **Computer Networks' exam** (Reti Informatiche) of the BSc in Computer Engineering (Ingegneria Informatica) at the University of Pisa.
 The following project was ran and tested on Debian 8 distribution.